Year 1 Class Page

 Celebrating Children in Need - 16.11.2018

-Our children enjoyed having their Pudsey Bear treats during lunchtime today.
+We enjoyed having our Pudsey Bear treats during lunchtime today.
 Thank you to our lunchtime ladies.

 Year 1 children and staff celebrating Children in Need 2018